 The shop staff has extensive experience working with conventional materials, exotic alloys, plastics, and machinable ceramics.
 Ultra-high vacuum welding and soldering capabilities are also available along with a wide variety of woodworking and general assistance tasks.

 Work is requested by completing a work order (available from the shops).
 A completed form includes:

 Emergencies are handled at once.
 Small jobs (usually less than four hours of work) can normally be accomplished with little delay.
 For larger jobs, please plan ahead with the shop supervisor

-The Student Machine Shop is located in Bagley Hall 82.
+The Student Machine Shop has merged into the main shop.
 It is open to the chemistry department community on a first come first serve basis.
 Machine tools, hand tools, and materials are provided for normal repair work or construction of research equipment.
 A basic machine shop training/safety course available at the university is recommended for anyone wishing to use the power equipment.
 Contact the shop supervisor for details.

 Remember that safety goggles MUST be worn while using or working near the machines.
 You must clean up your work area when finished!

 Hours of operation are 8:00 am to 5:00 pm Monday through Friday, except holidays.